College of Liberal Arts

 A study of the representation of war in literature and film and of the attendant moral and psychological problems that arise during war: courage/cowardliness, loyalty/protest, justifiable taking of life/murder.
 World War II and the Vietnam War will be of special interest.

 An introduction to the ways of reading and writing about literature.
-Study in 261 (offered in the fall) is devoted to medieval and Renaissance texts, in 262 (offered in the spring) to texts from the eighteenth century through the modernist period.
+Study in the first course is devoted to medieval and Renaissance texts, in the second course to texts from the eighteenth century through the modernist period.

 A study of realist and naturalist American authors.
-Includes works by Twain, James, Chopin, Chesnutt, Dreiser, Jewett and Cahan and grapples with subjects such as immigration and social reform.
+Includes works by Twain, James, Chopin, Chesnutt, Dreiser, and Jewett, and grappling with subjects such as immigration and social reform.

 ENGL 335 Modern American Literature (3)